desktop/desktop/docs/technical/dialogs.md

 but for simple dialogs it's probably better to replace the `DialogFooter` component with the `DefaultDialogFooter` component which includes a single close button.

+## OkCancelButtonGroup

+The `OkCancelButtonGroup` is a high-level component which aims to eliminate the decision making process around which order buttons should appear on the different platforms.

+Used without any props the component will render two buttons, `Ok`, and `Cancel`.
+By default the `Ok` button will trigger the `onSubmit` event on the `Dialog` and the `Cancel` button will trigger the `onDismissed` event.
+It's possible to add a button-specific event handler instead of relying on the dialog submit/dismiss events but it's rarely necessary.

+The `destructive` prop controls whether a dialog is considered destructive.
+One definition of a destructive dialog is if the user chooses to answer the dialog in the affirmitive (`Ok`) whether the subsequent action be dangerous and/or hard to recover from.
+Setting the `destructive` prop will make the dismissal (`Cancel`) button the default button (i.e. it will be the submit button).
+Note that setting the `destructive` prop does not impact which button triggers the `onSubmit` vs `onDismissed` event on the dialog so converting a previously non-destructive dialog to a destructive one is as simple as setting the prop on the button group.

 ## Errors

 Dialogs should, when practical, render errors caused by its actions inline as